WDUpdegraff/dsp/05a-python.md

 ###Q3.
 Lambda Function

-Describe Python's `lambda`.
+Describe Pythons `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 Lambda is a way of creating functions not bound to a function name, though they can be bound to a variable.
 This can be very handy.

 In: g = lambda x: x+5*x**2-x**3

 In: A = [0,1,2,3,4,5,6,7,8,9]

 In: B = [None]*len(A)

 In: i=0

 In: while i<len(A):

 In:     B[i]=g(A[i])

 In:     i=i+1

 In: print(B)

 Out: [0, 5, 14, 21, 20, 5, -30, -91, -184, -315]

 This is the value of x + 5x^2 - x^3 for each value in A.